orkblutt/MinerLamp/README.md

 ## Download
 You can find the ready to use package in [[!Releases]][Releases].

-IMPORTAT: the ready to use version is built with the DONATE flag on.
+IMPORTANT: the ready to use version is built with the DONATE flag on.

 ## Install